nicksagona/popcorn-v1-legacy/README.md

 * Event handling
 * Basic web support, such as sessions, cookies, mobile detection, etc.
 * Support for custom view/template management and rendering
-* Autoloading and support for registering other libraries of code.
+* Autoloading and support for registering other libraries of code
+* Package manager for installing or removing compatible components from the Pop PHP Framework
+    - requires the TAR or ZIP programs to be installed

 DOCUMENTATION
 -------------